I’m a firm believer that every business needs a website.

 But wait, there’s good news—it’s not as hard as you might think.

-As someone who DIYs everything you see on this site, I follow a few simple web design rules to avoid looking like an amateur and start designing like a pro.
+As someone who DIYs everything on this site, I follow a few basic rules to help me create a pro and visually-appealing website without being a designer.

 Simplicity is your friend when it comes to creating your own website.
-As a matter of fact, the motto “less is more” rings true in the design world.
+Less is more rings true in the design world.

-As a general rule of thumb, I usually cut at least one or two things before my final edit because there’s a pretty good chance I’ve gone overboard somewhere during the design process which is easy to do.
+As a general rule, I usually cut at least one or two things before my final edit because there’s a pretty good chance I’ve gone overboard somewhere during the design process which is easy to do.

 It usually looks something like this: